-What advice would you give to a new entrepreneur?
+What advice would you give to an aspiring coach?

 Traci: Make sure that what you are doing leverages your natural talents and abilities- don’t do something just because it can make you money.
 When you do what is easy for you or that leverages your talent, you will be more successful than you ever imagined and money will flow more naturally to you.
 When I was in grade school, every report card had the remarks, “Traci talks too much!”
 Little do they know that I now get paid $9K a day to talk and have seen the world as a result!
 Nurture your gifts and talents and look for them in your children early so you can help direct their path the right way!

 Sarah: First of all, WELCOME to the club, it’s such an amazing group of women.
 Find your community and keep talking to them.
 Find a great mentor, so you don’t have to figure it all out on your own, it takes way to much time, and those mistakes can get expensive.
 And don’t worry, the first year is seriously the hardest.
 You are learning so much it get’s easier as you have been in business for a while.
 Get super clear on what your priorities are and turn off the computer at the end of the day.
 Even if the work isn’t done.